toondkn/ngrc/readme.md

 ## What is `ngrc`?

-`ngrc` is an ES2018 module to generate angular (1.5+) component definitions from react components.
+`ngrc` is an ES2018 module to generate angularjs (1.5+) component definitions from react components.

-It enables you to build anything with react components _inside_ an angular app:
+It enables you to build anything with react components _inside_ an angularjs app:
-- Generate an angular component from a react component with one trivial function call
+- Generate an angularjs component from a react component with one trivial function call
-- Use the generated components in your angular templates
+- Use the generated components in your angularjs templates
 - Pass variables from inside your templates (~=$scope) to react components
-- Pass callbacks from your angular controllers and call them from react components
+- Pass callbacks from your angularjs controllers and call them from react components
 - ...

 Simple, very lightweight, to the point.